petomalina/ghost-inject/README.md

 > both `call` and `inject` can be provided with **this** parameter as a second parameter.
 Also additional dependency list can be provided for local dependencies.

+> if **collision** occurs within specified list and service in the injector, service from the list will be used

 **Creating instances**
 ```javascript
 car = function(people) {